reactphp/child-process/README.md

 Before `start()` is called, these properties are not set.
 Once a process terminates, the streams will become closed but not unset.

+Following common Unix conventions, this library will start each child process with the three pipes matching the standard I/O streams as given below by default.
+You can use the named references for common use cases or access these as an array with all three pipes.

 * `$stdin`  or `$pipes[0]` is a `WritableStreamInterface`
 * `$stdout` or `$pipes[1]` is a `ReadableStreamInterface`
 * `$stderr` or `$pipes[2]` is a `ReadableStreamInterface`

-Following common Unix conventions, this library will always start each child process with the three pipes matching the standard I/O streams as given above.
-You can use the named references for common use cases or access these as an array with all three pipes.
+Note that this default configuration may be overridden by explicitly passing [custom pipes](#custom-pipes), in which case they may not be set or be assigned different values.
+The `$pipes` array will always contain references to all pipes as configured and the standard I/O references will always be set to reference the pipes matching the above conventions.
+See [custom pipes](#custom-pipes) for more details.

 Because each of these implement the underlying [`ReadableStreamInterface`](https://github.com/reactphp/stream#readablestreaminterface) or